Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Universal approximation theorem

-In this section we present universal approximation theorems (UAT) for continuous functions of weakly geometric \cadlag rough paths.
-We focus in particular on the setting of weakly geometric \cadlag $p$-rough paths, for $p\in[2,3)$.
-However, as pointed out later, the same reasoning can be also applied when working with weakly geometric \cadlag $p$-rough paths, for $p\in[1,2)$.
+In this section, we present a universal approximation theorems (UAT) for continuous functionals of w.g.~\cadlag rough paths.
+We start by specifying the topology and the subspace of paths that will be considered.